 awards & honors

-Edee has recevied awards and honors including a fellowship in the International Society of Experimental Artists, a Signature membership in the National Collage Society, an Artist in Residency from the city of Farmington Hills, Michigan, sponsored by the City Arts Council and the Michigan Council for the Arts.
+Edee has recevied awards and honors including a Master Fellowship in the International Society of Experimental Artists, a Signature membership in the National Collage Society, an Artist in Residency from the city of Farmington Hills, Michigan, sponsored by the City Arts Council and the Michigan Council for the Arts.
 In 2005 she was named a Distinguished Alumni of Marygrove College, her alma mater.
 She has recevied awards in exhibits nationwide.